 End the Money Pit

 In a nutshell, health clubs stuck in this cycle are generating fewer memberships and spending just as much in advertising (if not more) to combat the change in media consumption.
-The big question is, “How do you transition to inbound marketing when inbound marketing can take 6 months to a year to really give a good return on investment?”
+The big question is, “How do you transition to digital-inbound marketing?”
 Let me break it down for you.

 Begin reducing your media buys right now.
 Stop the local magazine, radio, and television ads.
 Most of that type of advertising is designed to build awareness about your health club.
-Move that budget over to Like ads in Facebook.
-Spend the same budget you were spending to target people who might be interested in fitness to target people who are actually interested in getting healthier.
+Move that budget over to Google PPC and Facebook + Instagram ads.
+Spend the same budget you were spending to target active buyers who are searching for a gym near them and people who who are actually interested in getting healthier.

 I sold advertising, I worked in radio and print.
 Basically, the only thing we could tell our clients is that 30% of the people who read a particular section of the newspaper and listened to a particular radio program might also read Vogue magazine or own a second home.
 Radio and print strategy is based off of Nielsen-like research that interviews a population of people that listen to a particular program or read a certain article.
 It’s a crapshoot.

-Facebook is different.
+Facebook and Google are different.
 Facebook allows you to target an audience based off specific elements or interests rather than guessing the percent of people that might have the desired goal or interest.
 With Facebook your dollars are more concentrated on the people that matter to your brand--the people that are more likely to convert.

 Make that transition gracefully.
 Be patient and monitor your ads.
 Keep prospects engaged with great content in your newsfeed.

 Start blogging and share your blog posts via email and social media.
 Get people to interact with your brand through your own content, not content in magazines, television, and radio that you have no control over.